 Secondary MCLs were intended to protect public welfare for chemical constituents that may adversely affect the taste, odor, appearance or consumer acceptance of drinking water.
 Secondary MCLs related to salinity are identified in section 64449 (Table B) of Title 22 of the California Code of Regulations (Title 22) and were developed for consumer acceptance.
 Constituent concentrations ranging to the “Upper” level in Table 64449-B are acceptable if it is demonstrated that it is neither reasonable nor feasible to achieve lower levels.
-In addition, constituents ranging to the “Short Term” level may be authorized on a temporary basis consistent with the provisions of section 64449(d)(3), pending construction of treatment facilities or development of new water sources, or with the Drought and Conservation Policy (Section ##).
+In addition, for ground waters designated MUN constituents ranging to the “Short Term” level in Table 64449-B may be authorized on a temporary basis consistent with the provisions of section 64449(d)(3), pending construction of treatment facilities or development of new water sources.
 Lower concentrations of these chemical constituents are desirable for promoting greater consumer confidence and acceptance of water supplied by community water systems, and, where it is reasonable and feasible to do so, WDRs should consider the “Recommended” values in section 64449 (Table B).
 These “Recommended” concentrations are not water quality objectives per se but should be considered water resource management goals similar to other public policy goals established by the Central Valley Water Board and State Water Board to encourage meeting the best possible water quality while allowing greater water conservation, increased use of recycled water, more stormwater harvesting, additional groundwater recharge and storage, better drought protection, and allowing agricultural and wastewater dischargers to continue to discharge to groundwater basins and surface water bodies.
 To implement the SMCLs in the Chemical Constituents section of the surface water and groundwater quality objectives, the Central Valley Water Board shall consider, as appropriate, a number of site-specific factors when developing WDRs, including, but not limited to those identified in the Staff Report to Incorporate a Salt and Nitrate Control Program into the Central Valley Basin Plans in Section 4.2.10 (Central Valley Water Board, 2018).

 For receiving waters that have been deemed exempt from surface water filtration requirements, compliance with chemical constituents in Table 64449-A shall be determined using an unfiltered water sample.

-For receiving waters that are not exempt from surface water treatment requirements (i.e. 40 CFR Part 141, Subparts H, P, T & W), compliance with the Secondary Maximum Contaminant Levels for aluminum, copper, iron, manganese, silver, zinc, color and turbidity in Table 64449-A will be determined from samples that have been passed through a 1.5-micron filter to reduce filterable residue; metal constituents will then be analyzed using the acid-soluble procedure described in EPA Approved Methods as appropriate, or other methods approved by the Central Valley Water Board.
+For receiving waters that are not exempt from surface water treatment requirements (i.e. 40 CFR Part 141, Subparts H, P, T & W), compliance with the Secondary Maximum Contaminant Levels for aluminum, copper, iron, manganese, silver, zinc, color and turbidity in Table 64449-A will be determined from samples that have been passed through a 1.5-micron filter to reduce filterable residue; metal constituents will then be analyzed using the procedures described in U.S. EPA Approved Methods as appropriate, or other methods approved by the Central Valley Water Board.
 Because this approach is intended to approximate the level of treatment normally applied to raw surface water sources before such water can be distributed to the public as drinking water, the Central Valley Water Board may adjust the filter size where necessary to more accurately represent site-specific conditions based on scientific evidence submitted for their consideration and after consultation with Division of Drinking Water and public comment.
 This provision applies solely to evaluating compliance with Secondary Maximum Contaminant Levels for certain metals and does not affect or alter the methods used to evaluate compliance with other water quality objectives that have been established for those same metals (e.g. as Primary MCLs, California Toxics Rule or National Toxic Rule constituents, or constituents with specific objectives listed in this Basin Plan).